 Fixed Route Service

-From Route 4 connecting you to Downtown through the University of Louisville campus and out to Iroquois Park, to Route 71 bridging the Kentucky-Indiana line across the Ohio River through the city of New Albany then to Indiana University Southeast and out to Jeffersonville, Indiana where you can grab a signature drink from Coffee Crossing near the end of the line before jumping back on and connecting with any of our remaining 39 routes.
+TARC’s Fixed Route Service covers over 12 million ride miles annually.
+The includes Route 18 stretching from the Gene Snyder at Dixie Highway to Downtown before heading back out to Okolona, to Route 23 connecting Shawnee Park to the Fern Creek Neighborhood.
+Route 4 connects riders to Downtown through the University of Louisville campus and out to Iroquois Park, to Route 71 bridging the Kentucky-Indiana line across the Ohio River through the city of New Albany then to Indiana University Southeast and out to Jeffersonville, Indiana.

 TARC3, Paratransit Service